Advanced GUI Applications Part II

 Applets are executed by creating an HTML document with an

-tag, which has the following general format:<applet code="Filename.class" archive="Filename.jar" width="pixel-width" height="pixel-height"> </applet>
+applettag, which has the following general format:<applet code="Filename.class" archive="Filename.jar" width="pixel-width" height="pixel-height"> </applet>Attributes are enclosed in quotes.

 downloads the specified Applet archive.